cdapio/cdap/docs/developer-guide/source/operations.rst

 .. image:: _images/console/console_06_query.png
    :width: 600px

-The **Query** pane shows all the Procedures currently specified in the DAP, along with their name (a link to the detail pane for the Procedure), status and realtime graphs of their request and error rates.
+The **Query** pane shows all the Procedures currently specified in the CDAP, along with their name (a link to the detail pane for the Procedure), status and realtime graphs of their request and error rates.